johm/redemmas/bylaws.md

 Member’s capital
 ================

-1.  **As business capital, the members acknowledge that the money in their capital account is at risk; in particular, other creditors external to the LLC may have claims on the assets of the LLC whose priority is greater than the claims of members.
-At the same time, the principle of limited liability insures that no member will be, at any time, liable for more than what they have invested in their member capital account.**
+1. As business capital, the members acknowledge that the money in their capital account is at risk; in particular, other creditors external to the LLC may have claims on the assets of the LLC whose priority is greater than the claims of members.
+At the same time, the principle of limited liability insures that no member will be, at any time, liable for more than what they have invested in their member capital account.
-2.  **Members determined to be inactive can—and should—leave their
+2. Members determined to be inactive can—and should—leave their
-    capital share of the business in the hands of the LLC if they intend to become active again .**
+    capital share of the business in the hands of the LLC if they intend to become active again.
-3.  **Member shares**
+3. Member shares
-    1.  **When a new member is added to the LLC, that member will contribute member capital in the amount of \$1,000 .
-This equity remains the property of the member, and forms the basis of their member capital account.**
+    1. When a new member is added to the LLC, that member will contribute member capital in the amount of $1,000 .
+This equity remains the property of the member, and forms the basis of their member capital account.
-    2.  **If a member is not able to or would prefer not to invest the
+    2. If a member is not able to or would prefer not to invest the
-        \$1,000 share immediately, the LLC will advance the member a loan equal to that amount, with zero interest, to be repaid by a minimum automatic deduction of 50 cents/hour from their pay, with no fixed term of repayment, such that a full-time, 40 hr/week worker-owner and LLC member will have repaid said loan in 50 weeks.
-Members may also pay a portion of their \$1,000 share up front, and pay the remaining funds through an automatic deduction.**
+        $1,000 share immediately, the LLC will advance the member a loan equal to that amount, with zero interest, to be repaid by a minimum automatic deduction of 50 cents/hour from their pay, with no fixed term of repayment, such that a full-time, 40 hr/week worker-owner and LLC member will have repaid said loan in 50 weeks.
+Members may also pay a portion of their $1,000 share up front, and pay the remaining funds through an automatic deduction.

-4.  **Capital Accounts**
+4. Capital Accounts
-    1.  **A member’s capital account represents the amount of investment made by the member in the business.
-It is money that belongs to them, but which they are allowing the business to use.**
+    1. A member’s capital account represents the amount of investment made by the member in the business.
+It is money that belongs to them, but which they are allowing the business to use.
-    2.  **An amount equal to no less than one quarter of the total amount of member capital, in cash or other liquid assets, will, barring exceptional circumstances, be retained on hand by the LLC.**
+    2. An amount equal to no less than one quarter of the total amount of member capital, in cash or other liquid assets, will, barring exceptional circumstances, be retained on hand by the LLC.
-    3.  **The amount recorded in a member capital account grows when:**
+    3. The amount recorded in a member capital account grows when:
-        1.  **The member “buys their share” in the LLC.**
+        1. The member “buys their share” in the LLC.
-        2.  **The member is allocated a patronage refund at the end of the fiscal year, and the LLC, operating on a cooperative basis, retains up to 80% of this refund as allowed by law, recording this retention in the member’s capital account.**
+        2. The member is allocated a patronage refund at the end of the fiscal year, and the LLC, operating on a cooperative basis, retains up to 80% of this refund as allowed by law, recording this retention in the member’s capital account.
-        3.  **The member makes a loan of personal capital to the LLC.**
+        3. The member makes a loan of personal capital to the LLC.
-        4.  **The member elects to have a portion of their wages retained by the LLC .**
+        4. The member elects to have a portion of their wages retained by the LLC .

-    4.  **The amount recorded in a member capital account decreases when:**
+    4. The amount recorded in a member capital account decreases
+        when:
-        1.  **The LLC elects to pay back a loan of personal capital made by the member.**
+        1. The LLC elects to pay back a loan of personal capital made by the member.
-        2.  **The member elects to receive back wages they have previously elected to retain in their capital account.**
+        2. The member elects to receive back wages they have previously elected to retain in their capital account.
-        3.  **The LLC elects to distribute some portion of retained patronage refunds \* \
+        3. The LLC elects to distribute some portion of retained patronage refunds
-            \#\#\#**The LLC allocates, at the end of the fiscal year, a member’s share of any loss incurred in that year, in proportion to the member’s share of the total held in all capital accounts.
+        4. The LLC allocates, at the end of the fiscal year, a member’s share of any loss incurred in that year, in proportion to the member’s share of the total held in all capital accounts.
 The LLC has the option of whether such